numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

   conducted on a given problem until a given quality indicator target value is reached.
   Runtime is our central performance measure.

-.. [#] In the single-objective noiseless case, this quality indicator simply outputs the best observed (i.e. minimal and feasible) function value during the first :math:`t` evaluations.
-In the multi-objective case, well-known multi-objective quality indicators such as the hypervolume indicator can be used to map the entire set of already evaluated solutions ("archive") to a real value.

 On Performance Measures
 =======================

-Evaluating performance of algorithms entails having measures that represent the performance of each algorithm.
-Our requirements for performances measures within COCO_ are the following.
-A performance measure should be
+Evaluating performance is necessarily based on performance *measures*, the definition of which plays a crucial and central role for the evaluation.
+Here, we introduce our requirements for performances measures in general and in the context of black-box optimization.
+In general, a performance measure should be

-* quantitative, as opposed to a simple ranking of algorithms.
+* quantitative, as opposed to a simple ranking of entrants (e.g., algorithms).
-  Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal scale) [STE1946]_, which allows to state that "Algorithm A is :math:`x` times better than Algorithm B". [#]_
+  Ideally, the measure should be defined on a ratio scale (as opposed to an interval or ordinal scale) [STE1946]_, which allows to state that "entrant A is :math:`x` times better than entrant B". [#]_
 * assuming a wide variation of values (i.e., for example, typical values should not only range between 0.98 and 1.0) [#]_,
 * interpretable, in particular by having a meaning and semantics attached to the measured numbers,
 * relevant and meaningful with respect to the "real world",
-* as simple as possible.
+* as simple and comprehensible as possible.

 ..
 Following [HAN2009ex]_, we advocate **performance measures** that are

 ..
 Tea: Can we give some more explanation here?

-The **runtime** to reach a target value, measured in number of function evaluations, satisfies all requirements.
+In the context of black-box optimization, the **runtime** to reach a target value, measured in number of function evaluations, satisfies all requirements.
 Runtime is well-interpretable and meaningful with respect to the real-world as it represents time needed to solve a problem.
 Measuring number of function evaluations avoids the shortcomings of CPU measurements that depend on parameters like the programming language, coding style, machine used to run the experiment, etc. that are difficult or impractical to control.

-.. [#] A variable on a ratio scale has a meaningful zero, allows division, and can be taken to the logarithm.
+.. [#] A variable which lives on a ratio scale has a meaningful zero, allows for division, and can be taken to the logarithm in a meaningful way.
    See for example `Level of measurement on Wikipedia`__.

 .. __: https://en.wikipedia.org/wiki/Level_of_measurement?oldid=478392481

 .. [#] The transformation :math:`x\mapsto\log(1-x)` could alleviate the problem
    in this case, given it actually zooms in on relevant values.

 .. _sec:verthori: